Categories

 General

-Due to ethical guidelines which determine conflicts of interest for both attorneys and firms, only one spouse/person/party can be represented by an attorney from our firm for a given matter.
+Due to ethical guidelines which determine conflicts of interest for both attorneys and firms, only one spouse/person/party can be represented by an attorney from our firm.
 Clients are welcome to inquire whether we can offer the other party referrals to attorneys in the area.
 If two people are pursuing mediation, an attorney serves as a neutral third party for both spouses/parties.
+Once we are providing a couple with mediation services, neither spouse can then hire an attorney at our firm for their representation (or vise versa).

 Yes, this is what is considered pro se support, a service which our attorneys often provide.
 This route allows you to have an attorney to contact for as-needed legal advice and meetings, without fully hiring them to represent you.
 Though many people take this route to save on costs, there are many potential drawbacks to be aware of and situations in which proceeding pro se may not be in your best interest.
 This determination is difficult to make if you are not a family law attorney, and can be well addressed in an initial consultation with a member of our firm.
 Our page on Uncontested Divorce, under the header “Do I need a lawyer for an uncontested divorce?”, illustrates some of the consequences of choosing the pro se route.